Student Research Opportunities

 Justin Becknell’s research is focused on the interactions among forest ecosystems, the climate system, and human activities.
 He uses a combination of field and remote sensing methods to study the flow of carbon and nutrients through forest ecosystems.
 Justin works in the tropical forests of Costa Rica and Brazil examining the ecological and biogeochemical consequences of deforestation and reforestation.
 In the temperate forests of New England, he studies the effects of management and climate on forest composition and function.

-Environmental Studies- Assistant Professor Denise Bruesewitz
+Environmental Studies- Associate Professor Denise Bruesewitz

 Professor Denise Bruesewitz is interested in how human activities alter aquatic ecosystem function.
 Specifically, she studies nitrogen, phosphorus, and carbon cycling in aquatic ecosystems with the goal of understanding how ecosystem function and ecosystem services change in response to human activities.
 Her ongoing projects include understanding how restored oyster reefs in New York City mitigate nutrient pollution, how lakes across the globe process carbon, and determining how rivers and estuaries in south Texas respond to drought and storms.
 At Colby, she will build upon ongoing research in the Belgrade Lakes, as well as local streams and rivers, with a focus on carbon and nutrient cycling in these aquatic systems.

-Environmental Studies – Professor Gail Carlson
+Environmental Studies – Assistant Professor Gail Carlson

 Gail’s interests focus on the ways in which the environment impacts human health, including via climate change, extractive and polluting industrial activities, and human exposures to hazardous chemicals in the environment.
 She works with students on advocacy campaigns in the state of Maine to raise awareness about these issues and to advance support for legislative initiatives.
 Her research focuses on the role of state policy-making in advancing innovations to improve environmental health.